LinkForty/core/infra/fly.io/DEPLOYMENT.md

-# Deploying Link Forty to Fly.io
+# Deploying LinkForty to Fly.io

-This guide walks you through deploying Link Forty to [Fly.io](https://fly.io), a global application platform that makes deployment simple.
+This guide walks you through deploying LinkForty to [Fly.io](https://fly.io), a global application platform that makes deployment simple.

 ## Prerequisites